From Mungo Lodge (Book at Reception)

-Wander the sands of time with a Mungo Lodge Aboriginal guide from the Ngyiampaa tribal group into Mungo National Park.
-Explore the Mungo story and see the ancient dry lake bed and walk the Walls of China where scientists have discovered artifacts of this ancient culture dating back over 50,000 years across the expanses of the last ice age.
+Wander the sands of time with a Mungo Lodge Guide into Mungo National Park.
+Explore the Mungo story and see the ancient dry lake bed and walk the Walls of China where scientists have discovered artefacts of this ancient culture dating back over 50,000 years across the expanses of the last ice age.
 This makes Mungo one of the oldest places outside of Africa to have been occupied by modern humans since ancient times.
 See the footsteps and ancient fire places.
 See where Mungo Man and Mungo Lady were discovered by Jim Bowler dated to be around 42,000 years old.

 Daily flights (minimum 2 people) Book at Reception

 Viewing Lake Mungo from the air you can appreciate it size, around 35km wide it is one of the five large intercon-nected dry lake bed and 14 smaller basins.
 An exciting and memorable way to enjoy your visit to Mungo.
 More information.

 Located along the Mungo Self-guided Drive tour

 The Zanci Homestead site comprises a range of buildings some still proudly in their original condition having been refurbished, and some of which are now only ruins.
 Built from iron and flattened kerosene tins.
 Take a few photos of the site’s remarkable ruins, which include a brick fireplace and chimney, a fine example of the historic ‘dunny out the back’.

 Drop into the Mungo National Park Visitor’s Centre to find out more about the areas significance to the traditional landowners and scientists.
 See the recreation of the human fossil tracks that were discovered in 2003 around 20,000 years ago.
 When giant wombats and mega fauna roamed the once full Lake Mungo.